d2l-ai/d2l-en/chapter_linear-networks/linear-regression-concise.md

 :end_tab:

 :begin_tab:`pytorch`
 As we have specified the input and output dimensions when constructing `nn.Linear`.
 Now we access the parameters directly to specify there initial values.
 We first locate the layer by `net[0]`, which is the first layer in the network, and then use the `weight.data` and `bias.data` methods to access the parameters.
-Next we use the replace methods `uniform_` and `fill_` to overwrite parameter values.
+Next we use the replace methods `normal_` and `fill_` to overwrite parameter values.
 :end_tab:

 :begin_tab:`tensorflow`